 The Online Prenatal Class for Couples is the best class on the internet if you are considering a hospital birth.
 The best news about this class is that is surprisingly engaging for something you don’t even want to think about.

-This class covers ALL the areas you will need and does it at a good pace so you’re not left wanting things to speed up or feel left unprepared.
+This class covers ALL the areas you will need for labor and birth (as well as postpartum) and does it at a good pace so you’re not left wanting things to speed up or feel left unprepared.

 Hilary has thousands of births under her scrubs.
 She has taught classes since 2014 (including in-person classes), she has a huge online platform that engages millions of moms each month.
 If you’re planning on a hospital birth, it is the one for you.

-If you don’t know if that class is the right fit for you, try out Hilary’s Free Birth Prep Pack that will give you a taste of what’s to come.
+If you don’t know if that class is the right fit for you, try out Hilary’s free childbirth education that will give you a taste of what’s to come.

 If you’re still not sold on that class, some other classes to check out are: